By Special Contributor Don Macleod

 Number 4: You don’t understand how women feel loved.
 The world is hard on women.
 I mean, how many times are you five minutes into a TV show or movie before some young thing is shaking her tits at you?
 You might like the peek, but your wife might be getting tired of it.
 A woman feels loved (and therefore sexual) when she feels that you see her as the most beautiful, special, amazing creature in the world.
 You put her before all others—before your job, before your mother, before your female co-worker, before the naked chick on the TV.
 She’s your queen.
 You adore her and you only have eyes for her, no matter what.

 Number 5: You haven’t prioritized her pleasure in bed.
 I can’t believe I still have to say this, but a woman always, always, always, comes first in bed.
 Spend time in pleasurable foreplay, learn a few new sex moves, or at least have the enthusiasm to use a few that you already know but haven’t used in a while.
 If you’re giving her a massage and she’s about to fall asleep, tell her a dirty dream you had about her and let your fingers (or the vibrator) hit some feel-good, wake-me-up spots.
 Splurge on that designer Italian cologne and be her leading man in bed.

 All right, I hope at least one or two of these points have made you look inward and think, “Okay, maybe that’s part of it.
 I’ll work on that and see what happens.”
 I’ve had countless women repeat these same complaints about their men to me, over and over, so there are definitely relevant to some of you guys out there.

 Yet if your issue is a deeper one, don’t let it get worse.
 There are many ways to get the help you need and save not just your marriage, but your sex life, too.
-Check out the resources here at Marriage SOS to get started.
+Check out the resources here at Marriage SOS™ today.
+Thank you for reading.